 It is home to translucent turquoise waters that would have you thinking you’re in the heart of the Caribbean.
 Vrika and Vatoumi beaches are the perfect spots to indulge in some much-deserved R&R.

 Other Ionian islands

 Ithaca is famous in Greek culture as being the birthplace of Odysseus (Ulysses), the hero in Homer’s Odyssey.
 But Ithaca today is more than just stories and myths.
-It is also a relative unknown as far as international tourism goes.
+It is also relatively unknown as far as international tourism goes.

-The main town of Ithaca is Vathi.
+The main town of Ithaca is Vath.
 If you head to the northern part of the island, there are also numerous idyllic villages and beaches.
-The natural bay of Vathy is among the most beautiful ports of Greece.
+The natural bay of Vathy is among the most beautiful ports in Greece.